top of page

 Price:

-II.
-Interlude.
-This second movement was written several years before the conception of Sculptures in brass, being originally conceived as a modern-harmony exercise.
-In the most general sense, an interlude is a composition which fits between other musical or dramatic entities, such the acts of an opera or the movements within an instrumental work, being a piece that could stand on its own.
-The term has had several different usages, being generally known as "intermezzo".
-This slow movement is in the standard 32-bars form of a jazz ballad structure, which all the dramatic attention is close-up on the flugelhorn solo part, written improvisation-like.
+This second movement was written several years before the conception of Sculptures in Brass, having originally been conceived as an exercise of modern harmony.
+In the broadest sense, an interlude is a composition that fits between other musical or dramatic entities—such as the acts of an opera or the movements within an instrumental work—and can also stand on its own as a separate piece.
+The term has had several different usages and is often referred to as an “intermezzo.”
+This slow movement follows the standard 32-bar form of a jazz ballad, with all dramatic attention focused on the flugelhorn solo, which is written in an improvisatory style.

-III.
-Finale.
-This third and last movement, Finale, is precisely that: a classic finale in sonata form.
-The first theme is immediately declared in a powerful unison of the trumpets; firstly, in open sounds and in partially incomplete form, followed by its final form using wha-wha mutes, written in multiple simultaneous time-signatures according to the rhythmic layers involved.
-The second theme, first played by horn and tenor trombone, introduces a more vigorous mood.
-Multiples entries of this short melody, imitative-like, propel it to the consequent development section.
-The development section is constructed as a "black hole", metaphorically, where both rhythm and harmony collapse into the "singularity" of its own materials towards the end of itself.
-Following the recapitulation of the second theme, the first theme of the first movement is employed for the coda as the piece ends in a final, colorful outburst.
+This third and final movement, Finale, is precisely that: a classic finale in sonata form.
+The first theme is immediately stated in a powerful trumpet unison—initially in open sounds and in a partially incomplete form—followed by its definitive version using wah-wah mutes, written in multiple simultaneous time signatures according to the rhythmic layers involved.
+The second theme, first played by the horn and tenor trombone, introduces a more vigorous mood.
+Multiple entries of this short, imitative melody propel the music into the ensuing development section.
+The development is conceived as a metaphorical “black hole,” in which both rhythm and harmony collapse into the “singularity” of their own materials toward the end of the section.
+After the recapitulation of the second theme, the first theme of the opening movement returns in the coda, as the piece concludes in a final, colorful outburst.